PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--number` (string): Number
 - `--name` (string): The name of the SSID
 - `--enabled` (boolean): Whether or not the SSID is enabled
-- `--authMode` (string): The association control method for the SSID ('open', 'open-enhanced', 'psk', 'open-with-radius', 'open-with-nac', '8021x-meraki', '8021x-nac', '8021x-radius', '8021x-google', '8021x-localradius', 'ipsk-with-radius', 'ipsk-without-radius' or 'ipsk-with-nac')
+- `--authMode` (string): The association control method for the SSID ('open', 'open-enhanced', 'psk', 'open-with-radius', 'open-with-nac', '8021x-meraki', '8021x-nac', '8021x-radius', '8021x-google', '8021x-entra', '8021x-localradius', 'ipsk-with-radius', 'ipsk-without-radius' or 'ipsk-with-nac')
 - `--enterpriseAdminAccess` (string): Whether or not an SSID is accessible by 'enterprise' administrators ('access disabled' or 'access enabled')
 - `--encryptionMode` (string): The psk encryption mode for the SSID ('wep' or 'wpa').
 This param is only valid if the authMode is 'psk'
 - `--psk` (string): The passkey for the SSID.
 This param is only valid if the authMode is 'psk'
 - `--wpaEncryptionMode` (string): The types of WPA encryption. ('WPA1 only', 'WPA1 and WPA2', 'WPA2 only', 'WPA3 Transition Mode', 'WPA3 only' or 'WPA3 192-bit Security')
 - `--dot11w` (object): The current setting for Protected Management Frames (802.11w).
 - `--dot11r` (object): The current setting for 802.11r
-- `--splashPage` (string): The type of splash page for the SSID ('None', 'Click-through splash page', 'Billing', 'Password-protected with Meraki RADIUS', 'Password-protected with custom RADIUS', 'Password-protected with Active Directory', 'Password-protected with LDAP', 'SMS authentication', 'Systems Manager Sentry', 'Facebook Wi-Fi', 'Google OAuth', 'Sponsored guest', 'Cisco ISE' or 'Google Apps domain').
+- `--splashPage` (string): The type of splash page for the SSID ('None', 'Click-through splash page', 'Billing', 'Password-protected with Meraki RADIUS', 'Password-protected with custom RADIUS', 'Password-protected with Active Directory', 'Password-protected with LDAP', 'SMS authentication', 'Systems Manager Sentry', 'Facebook Wi-Fi', 'Google OAuth', 'Microsoft Entra ID', 'Sponsored guest', 'Cisco ISE' or 'Google Apps domain').
 This attribute is not supported for template children.
 - `--splashGuestSponsorDomains` (array): Array of valid sponsor email domains for sponsored guest splash type.
 - `--oauth` (object): The OAuth settings of this SSID.
 Only valid if splashPage is 'Google OAuth'.
 - `--localRadius` (object): The current setting for Local Authentication, a built-in RADIUS server on the access point.
 Only valid if authMode is '8021x-localradius'.